sebcglbailey/Website2018/personal-react-website/src/Blog/posts/2018-10-01-formatting.md

 ---
 date: "2018-10-01"
 title: "Testing Markdown"
-description: "This is a test post to show the formatting of using Markdown as a post blog post format."
+description: "This is a test post to show the formatting of using Markdown as a post blog post format"
 author: "Sebastian Bailey"
 ---